How do you know when all the mice are gone from your home?

 You a looking for an area with a lot of chewed items, usually buried deep in your insulation material in your attic!

-Other signs include a larger than usual amount of mouse droppings and a strong smell of mouse urine.
+Other signs include a large collection of mouse droppings and a very strong smell of mouse urine.

-When you are sure there are mice in your house, you should always pick up any droppings as soon as you find them.
+You should always clean up any droppings as soon as you find them.
 There are two reasons for this:

 - It will lower the chance that you will contract a nasty disease.